 About Our Firm

 The Law Offices of Alice Vacek Aranda PLLC provides legal services in the areas of immigration and consumer bankruptcy.
-While the principal of the firm, Alice Vacek Aranda, Esq. lives in Sedona, Arizona, the firm provides services nationwide in immigration, and throughout the state of Arizona in bankruptcy.
+Although Alice Vacek Aranda, Esq. lives in Sedona, Arizona, the firm provides services nationwide in immigration, and throughout the state of Arizona in bankruptcy.

 We provide nationwide services in immigration and are willing to travel when there is a need.
 We defend asylum applicants in removal proceedings primarily in the immigration courts in Eloy and Florence.
 Once clients have been released from custody on bond or parole, we continue our representation in the immigration court in Phoenix.